sansseriff/phd_thesis/src/chapter_05/section_06_modelling_details.md

 where $v$ was added to denote the visibility of the phase basis.
 Scanning the phase of the system and measuring coincidence rate across the center bins produces sinusoidal fringes as shown in @fig:fringes.

-## Coincidence Rate \& Interferometer Output Ports
+## Coincidence rate \& interferometer output ports

 As each readout interferometer has two output ports, the full output state observed at Alice and Bob cannot be fully measured with two SNSPDs.
 We label the output ports of Alice (A) and Bob's (B) interferometers with plus ($+$) and minus ($-$).
 The plus ports are used for most measurements.
 By measuring the relative loss between the plus and minus ports, all singles rates $S_i$ and coincidence rates $C_{ij}, i,j \in \{A+, A-, B+, B-\}$ across different detectors can be estimated.